greguz/rxlax/README.md

 ### Concurrency

-Number of concurrent jobs.
+Number of concurrent jobs, default to [16](https://nodejs.org/api/stream.html#stream_constructor_new_stream_writable_options).

 ### Custom queue

-By default, all queued data is saved in memory, tecnically a simple array, but if the processed data is enormous, or the processing time is very long, it is recommend to use a custom queue to buffer the data to be processed.
+By default, all queued data is saved in memory, tecnically a simple array, but if the data to precess is enormous, or the processing time is very long, it is recommend to use a custom queue to buffer the data.

 ```typescript
 interface Queue<T> {